-This organization grants wishes to children who have been diagnosed with a life threatening medical condition.
+This organization grants wishes to children who have been diagnosed with a life-threatening medical condition.
 If your children or teenagers would like to help, the organization has a program called Kids for Wish Kids ®.
 Through the program, they raise funds for the organization to help grant wishes.
 They can do this through project ideas like organizing holiday parties, dances, bowl-a-thons and the like, or by organizing a bake sale or a carwash.

 The adoption center has holiday hours.
 Check their website for more information.

-This facility functions as a home-away-from home for the families of gravely ill children who are undergoing critical medical treatment in Long Island area hospitals.
+This facility functions as a home-away-from-home for the families of gravely ill children who are undergoing critical medical treatment in Long Island area hospitals.
 It's a short walk from the Steven and Alexandra Cohen Children's Medical Center of New York.

 Their Little Hands Helping Little Hands Program was developed so children 6 - 16 years of age could volunteer.
 Groups from schools and youth organizations get to use the house's kitchen facilities to bake cakes, cookies, cupcakes and other desserts for the families and children who are staying there.
 Note that only 10 children per group may use the facility and parents or other adults must be present.
 They provide the cooking hardware, and groups bring their own ingredients.
-The workspace and utensils must be cleaned up by the groups afterwards, and dishwashers are available for their use.
+The workspace and utensils must be cleaned up by the groups afterward, and dishwashers are available for their use.

-Children from the ages of 7 to 14 can volunteer with Students United Against Hunger, a joint project funded by United Way of LI to provide young people with an opportunity to vounteer at The Harry Chapin Food Bank in Hauppauge.
-Vounteers will hep by sorting food, personal care items, pet food, school supplies and more that have been delivered to Long Island Cares' network of over 500 community-based member agencies.
+Children from the ages of 7 to 14 can volunteer with Students United Against Hunger, a joint project funded by United Way of LI to provide young people with an opportunity to volunteer at The Harry Chapin Food Bank in Hauppauge.
+Volunteers will hep by sorting food, personal care items, pet food, school supplies and more that have been delivered to Long Island Cares' network of over 500 community-based member agencies.

 Young volunteers attend a Hunger 101 interactive workshop with their parents or teachers (held monthly on Saturday mornings) for an orientation to Long Island Cares.
-Following the workshop, participatns will help with a community service project in the Long Island Cares warehouse.
+Following the workshop, participants will help with a community service project in the Long Island Cares warehouse.